 Still, homeownership is one part of liveability—the other is the community.
 At Nadi Group, we work closely with land developers of manufactured home communities to ensure the design reflects holistic community values.
 Moreover, equitable design remains at the forefront of our approach, which includes walkability, accessibility and amenities—regardless of your age, gender and/or capabilities.

 With over 50 years of experience in manufactured home site planning, we understand the importance of using sound land-use planning principles and cohesive, intentional design guidelines to create complete communities.
 Our goal is to design beautiful and memorable communities through innovative planning and design, reducing economic and environmental costs while enhancing community livability.
-We believe that now, more than ever, communities built around factory-built homes are at the forefront of future affordability and innovation in the housing market.
+We believe that now, more than ever, communities built around factory-built homes are at the forefront of future affordability and innovative housing solutions market.

 Across the United States, Nadi Group has helped developers realize their manufactured communities and mobile home parks.
 With our extensive industry knowledge, we can assist with every part of the planning and design process, including localized research, detailed site analysis, preliminary site planning, sketch master planning, re-zoning assistance, detailed amenity design, construction documentation and even on-site construction monitoring.